Accelerating Social Change

 Donor advised funds can be a powerful and simple way to advance positive change in your community.
 Some common donor advised fund benefits include:

-Flexibility: Unlike a private foundation, the assets in DAFs may be available for grantmaking, impact investments, and related expenses.
+Flexibility: Unlike starting your own private foundation and taking on the slog of administrative and legal burdens, opening a DAF gives you immediate access to a wide range of social impact tools, including grantmaking and impact investing.
 You can recommend a grant or investment at any time.
-DAFs at Tides can also make mission-aligned equity or loan investments in for-profit companies and funds that are doing social impact work.
+DAFs at Tides can also make mission-aligned equity or loan investments in for-profit companies and funds doing social impact work.

-Global reach: Certain DAF managers, like Tides, can help U.S. donors overcome the challenges of supporting non-U.S. organizations, including overseeing all compliance and reporting requirements.
-The right DAF can unlock philanthropic impact worldwide.
+Global reach: Certain DAF sponsors, like Tides, can help U.S. donors overcome the challenges of supporting non-U.S. organizations, including overseeing all compliance and reporting requirements.
+The right DAF sponsor can unlock philanthropic impact worldwide.

-Anonymity: If you choose to be anonymous, your DAF provider won’t reveal your identity or personal financial situation to the organizations you support.
+Anonymity: If you choose to be anonymous, your DAF provider won’t reveal your identity to the organizations you support.
 That anonymity can help you minimize security concerns, protect your family’s privacy, or avoid additional solicitations.

 Redistribution: When used to redistribute wealth, DAFs become powerful tools for social justice.
 Contributing to a DAF can help you commit to resourcing movement leaders and moving your money quickly.